mavens-group/mavens-group.github.io/vlab/src/content/records/uvvis.md

 unphysically small $E_g$.
 Restricting the fit strictly to the visibly linear rising portion of the Tauc plot (and checking $R^2$) fixed this — a reminder that the fit window matters as much as the data itself.

+## 6. Submission quality check

+- Attach the exported wavelength–energy–absorbance CSV.
+- State the selected Tauc exponent, fit window, slope, intercept, and $R^2$.
+- Explain why the fit window is physically appropriate, not merely linear.
+- Report the simplified confinement assumption and why the optical size need not equal PXRD crystallite size.